3 min read

 Prevent costly OSHA fines by:

-14. Reaching out to OSHA's specialists to ensure your business is safety compliant.
-They can help you find the exact training appropriate for your industry.
+- Reaching out to OSHA's specialists to ensure your business meets safety compliance.

-15. Getting involved in OSHA's workplace audit and working hard to improve safety by making any necessary changes.
+- Getting involved in OSHA's workplace audit and making necessary changes to improve safety.